Alec Neill: Member of Canterbury Regional Council

 Neill served seven years on Canterbury Regional Council (Environment Canterbury) as a councillor in the Christchurch West constituency, including seven months as chair.

 Neill and future National MP Nicky Wagner were elected to fill the Christchurch West constituency positions of the retired councillor Neil Cherry and the deceased councillor Peter Yeoman.
 Neill was re-elected in the 2004 and 2007 local elections.
-After the 2007 elections, Neill sought the chairmanship of the council but lost to Sir Kerry Burke by one vote.
+Neill was the leader of the right-leaning Independent Citizens grouping and, after the 2007 elections, sought the chairmanship of the council but lost to Sir Kerry Burke by one vote.

 The 2007–2010 term saw the councillors being removed by the National Government.
 Before urgent legislation was passed on 30 March 2010 to enable the Government-appointed commissioners to provide the region's governance, concerns about poor regional relationships and water management had surfaced, including through a Government-commissioned review led by former deputy prime minister Wyatt Creech.
 Neill had been elected chair of the council in September 2009, when Burke lost a confidence motion, and remained on the council until it was discharged on 1 May 2010.

 Post-political career

 After leaving the council, Neill returned to legal practice and said he did not intend to again stand for public office.
 He has worked as a resource management commissioner and served on the board of the Rata Foundation (formerly the Canterbury Community Trust) from 2009 to 2013.
 He was a director of SBS Bank from 2012 to 2015.
+He is a commissioner in the Office of the Chief Freshwater Commissioner.